ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Credits
 * Includes `True Black Shadow` by TheHatedGravity
 * Includes `Rouge over YellowAndroidShadow` by Shadowth117
-* Uses Widescreen Hack by LimblessVector
+* SinglePlayer Widescreen Hack by LimblessVector
-* Infinite Lives & No Chaos Control by Link Master
+* Infinite Lives by Link Master
+* Chaos Powers Activators by Zzetti
 * Thanks to igorseabra4 and Sewer56 for Heroes and Shadow editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
 * Thanks to LimblessVector for his work on identifying objects and his initial large memorylist
 * Thanks to DonutStopGaming for ideas while function hunting
-* Thanks to TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec ;) for playtesting
+* Thanks to TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec for playtesting
 * Thanks to DeadlyFugu, Muzzarino
 * Thanks to Heroes Hacking Central (&Shadow)